angular/angular/aio/content/guide/view-encapsulation.md

 <code-example path="view-encapsulation/src/app/emulated-encapsulation.component.ts" header="src/app/emulated-encapsulation.component.ts"></code-example>>

-Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `<head>` of the document, and to all the shadow DOM hosts.
+Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `<head>` of the document, but with "scoped" styles.
-But in this case, the styles are "scoped" by the attributes described in ["Inspecting generated CSS"](#inspecting-generated-css).

 Therefore, only the elements directly within this component's template will match its styles.
 Since the "scoped" styles from the `EmulatedEncapsulationComponent` are very specific, they override the global styles from the `NoEncapsulationComponent`.

-In this example, the `EmulatedEncapsulationComponent` contains a `NoEncapsulationComponent`.
-The `NoEncapsulationComponent` is styled as expected because the scoped styles do not match elements in its template.
+In this example, the `EmulatedEncapsulationComponent` contains a `NoEncapsulationComponent`, but `NoEncapsulationComponent` is still styled as expected since the `EmulatedEncapsulationComponent`'s "scoped" styles do not match elements in its template.

 <img src="generated/images/guide/view-encapsulation/emulated-encapsulation.png" alt="component with no encapsulation">